tors42/chariot/README.md

 ### 3. FEN.java

-An example which parses PGN data and feeds moves to a Board in order to track FEN updates, and "draws" the board with text.
+An example which feeds moves to a Board in order to track FEN updates, and "draws" the board with text.

 ```java
 package build;